Things I’ve made in recent memory that are worth showing off.

 WIP paired end read sequencing cleanup tool based on Trimmomatic.
 Supports basic truncations of reads and various ways of handling universal molecular identifiers (UMIs).
 Built with rust-bio.

-I wrote this just to learn Rust and to beat some lazily written Python code, but it expanded into a viable project. rust-bio-tools was made by people who actually know log probabilities well, but I know Rust now so I think writing grebe was worth it.
+I wrote this just to learn Rust and to beat some lazily written Python code, but it’s actually a nice proof of concept. rust-bio-tools was made by people who actually know log probabilities well, so you should probably use that instead.